§ 39-26.2-11. Composition and appointment.

 (c) A simple majority of the total number of voting members shall constitute a quorum.

 (d) A vacancy other than by expiration shall be filled in the manner of the original appointment but only for the unexpired portion of the term.
 The appointing authority shall have the power to remove its appointee only for just cause.

-(e) The members of the council shall not be compensated for their service but shall be reimbursed for their actual expenses necessarily incurred in the performance of their duties.
-The provisions of this subdivision shall not apply to the executive secretary/executive director.
+(e) The members of the board shall not be compensated for their service but shall be reimbursed for their actual expenses necessarily incurred in the performance of their duties.
+The provisions of this subsection shall not apply to the executive secretary/executive director.

 (P.L.
 2011, ch.
 129, § 1; P.L.
 2011, ch.
 143, § 1; P.L.
 2020, ch.
 79, art.
 1, § 18.)